-In the past, the VA did not allow veterans to receive full military retirement pay and full VA disability compensation benefits.
-For some vets, it was necessary either to waive a portion of retirement pay or waive a portion of disability compensation benefits, but the total amount between the two was always ultimately identical.
+In the past, the VA did not allow Veterans to receive full military retirement pay and full VA disability compensation benefits after their time of active duty is complete.
+For some former military service members, it was necessary either to waive a portion of retirement benefits or waive a portion of disability compensation benefits, but the total amount between the two was always ultimately identical.

-In other words, if you had $3,000 in retirement pay and $400 in VA disability benefits, you could opt to receive the full $3,000 in retirement pay and $0 in disability benefits, or you could opt instead to receive $2,600 in retirement pay and $400 in disability benefits; either way, you would still be stuck at $3,000 in the end.
-The only difference is that VA disability benefits are not taxable, so for tax purposes, the latter option was to a veteran’s tax advantage.
+In other words, if you had $3,000 in monthly retired pay and $400 in Department of Veterans Affairs disability benefits, you could opt to receive the full lump sum of $3,000 in retirement pay and $0 in disability benefits, or you could opt instead to receive $2,600 in retirement pay and $400 in disability benefits; either way, you would still be stuck at $3,000 in the end.
+The only difference is that VA disability benefits are not subjected to federal income taxes, so for tax purposes, the latter option was to a Veteran’s tax advantage.

-The rules for concurrent receipt of disability benefits and retirement pay underwent significant changes in 2002, 2005 and 2008.
-Through these changes, the VA now allows veterans who qualify to receive both VA disability compensation benefits and military retirement pay concurrently in certain situations:
+The rules for concurrent receipt of disability benefits and retirement pay underwent significant changes in 2002, 2005 and 2008 with protection from inflation based on the Cost of Living Adjustment.
+Through these changes, the U.S. Government now allows Veterans who qualify to receive both VA disability compensation benefits and military retirement pay concurrently in certain situations:

-- If you have questions about how your military retirement pay and compensation benefits work, please call the Berry Law Firm at (888) 883-2483.
-Our office specializes in helping veterans who qualify to get the maximum amount of VA disability compensation benefits available to them.
+If you have questions about how your military retirement pay and compensation benefits work, please call the Berry Law at (888) 883-2483.
+Our office specializes in helping Veterans who qualify to get the maximum amount of VA disability compensation benefits available to them.